What Deer and Rabbits Eat First (and What They Leave Alone)

 That shift changed everything.

-The garden feels calmer when I stop trying to outwit hunger and instead design around it.
+The garden feels calmer when I stop trying to outwit hunger and start designing around it.

 In the end, the solution wasn’t a clever one.
 It was layered.